jbutterwick/jbutterwick/README.md

 currently working at [Statflo](https://www.statflo.com/)

+in my spare time I breed locally adapted landraces of staple foodcrops like corn, rice, wheat, beans, squash, and more.

-my website is [butterwick.tech](https://butterwick.tech).
-I sell seeds here and also in the [Seeds of Diversity](https://seeds.ca) members catalogue
+I sell seeds on my website [butterwick.tech](https://butterwick.tech) and also in the [Seeds of Diversity](https://seeds.ca) members catalogue

 in my spare time I breed locally adapted landraces of staple foodcrops like corn, rice, wheat, beans, squash, and more.